 The M656P does away with the traditional raised front sight block and carrying handle with its integrated rear sight and replaces them with a different upper receiver with an integrated scope mount and a rear flip-up iron sight, and a flat gas block with a front flip-up iron sight.
 The scope used is a Leupold Optics ARCS, or Automatic Range Calculating Sight, designated the AN/TTS-13 (Army-Navy Telescopic Targeting Sight-13).
 This scope is an improved version of the Leatherwood/Redfield Adjustable Ranging Telescope used on the XM21 sniper rifle in the Vietnam War, and is designed so that zooming in on a target so that it appears in the reticle a certain way will automatically adjust the scope to compensate for range and bullet drop.
-The scope has 4-12x magnification, with a 40mm objective lens.
-It can be replaced with the AN/MTTS-13N, which is identical in capabilities but also has a passive night vision mode for operations at night time.
+The scope has 4-16x magnification with a 40mm objective lens.
+It can be replaced with the Leupold NARCS, or Night Automatic Range Calculating Sight (military designation AN/TTS-14), which uses passive night vision for operations at night time.
 The NARCS has all the capabilities of the regular ARCS scope, although it is larger and heavier.
 After Leupold shut down in 2059, the design plans for both scopes were acquired by Colt Arms Manufacturing and production continued under the same names.
 Both the AN/TTS-13 and AN/TTS-14 have target-recognition components similar to the M336 targeting computer used on the M45/M56 Smartgun family and can exchange targeting information with other marksmen, smartgun operators, and sentry guns in the area.

 The M656P is capable of using all of the accessories meant for the M16A5P, and in addition is issued with a M3A1 clamp-on bipod.
 This simple bipod is a lightened, strengthened version of the M3 bipod used in the Vietnam War and is mounted by squeezing the legs together and opening the jaws until they slip over the barrel.
 When not in use, the bipod is stored in a pouch, which holds it in the closed position.
 The M3A1 is also used on the M950P heavy-barrel assault rifle.